HAPA's Board of Directors composition and core values reflect the diversity of our islands.

 Andrea Noelani Brower

-Andrea Brower is a PhD candidate at the University of Auckland researching the possibilities of more socially just, sustainable and democratic global food futures.
+Andrea Brower received her PhD at the University of Auckland.
+Her research focuses on the possibilities of more socially just, sustainable and democratic global food futures.
 Born and raised on Kauaʻi, she was previously co-director of Malama Kauaʻi, where she managed numerous projects related to local agriculture, equitable economic pathways, green energy, education and advocacy.
 Andrea has an MA in Development Studies from University of Sussex, and is a regular contributor to Huffington Post, Common Dreams, Nation of Change, ZNet, among other publications.

 Mālia Kahaleʻinia Chun